 Where were you born and where did you grow up?

 Born in Anchorage, Alaska.
 Moved to Honolulu when I was 14 and attended high school there.
-Thus I’ve lived in the Artic, the Tropic, and the Desert.
+Thus I’ve lived in the Arctic, the Tropic, and the Desert.
 The desert has been my home for the last 30+ years.

 I grew up wanting to be an archeologist and uncover an Egyptian tomb.
 Then I wanted to play in the NBA.
 That daydream was dismissed when I met my first seven footer in college!
 Later aspirations ranged from wanting to be a classical guitarist to becoming a professional radio disk jockey.